EllaHanson/framework/src/index.md

 <h2>A monthly breakdown of the total SNAP benefits provided by each state/territory.</h2>

-### Area of a circle is proportional and the color represents average benefits per person.
+### Area of a circle is proportional to the total dollar from each state and color represents average benefits per person.

 ```js